 Genesis 50

 Genesis opened with God speaking light into a formless dark and calling a world into being.
-It closes with a coffin in Egypt.1 In between lies the whole sweep of the book: a garden lost, a flood, a tower, and then one family carried by promise from Ur to Canaan to Egypt, through famine and betrayal and astonishing mercy.
+It closes with a coffin in Egypt.
+In between lies the whole sweep of the book: a garden lost, a flood, a tower, and then one family carried by promise from Ur to Canaan to Egypt, through famine and betrayal and astonishing mercy.
 The last chapter draws every thread to its end.
 A father lies dead, surrounded by the sons he once feared he would never see again - one of them risen to rule the kingdom, having fed them, housed them, forgiven them - and yet, the moment the old man is gone, the family's deepest fear comes back to the surface.

 The chapter turns on a sentence the brothers say among themselves once their father is buried (v.
 15): Joseph will peradventure hate us, and will certainly requite us all the evil which we did unto him.
 Years of consistent kindness have not been enough; they still cannot quite believe him.
-And Joseph's answer is not anger but tears - the tears of a man who loves people who still do not trust his love.
+And Joseph's answer is tears - the tears of a man who loves people who still do not trust his love.
 Out of that weeping comes the line that has echoed through every generation since: Ye thought evil against me; but God meant it unto good, to bring to pass, as it is this day, to save much people alive.
-Human malice, divine purpose, and the salvation of many threaded straight through the middle of both.2
+Human malice, divine purpose, and the salvation of many threaded straight through the middle of both.

-And then the book ends, not with a coronation but with a wait.
+And then the book ends on a wait.
 Joseph lives to a great age, sees his great-grandchildren, and dies - but before he dies he gathers his people and looks past his own death to a rescue four centuries off: I die: and God will surely visit you, and bring you out of this land.
 He makes them swear that when that day comes, they will carry his bones up out of Egypt.
 Genesis closes with an act of faith written in the grammar of a body: a man who rose higher than all his brothers, choosing to wait in a coffin rather than be at home, because he trusts the promise more than the comfort.
-His bones become a question laid across four hundred years - will God keep His word?3

 Tap any highlighted phrase to jump to the commentary that unpacks it.